knocklabs/docs/pages/send-and-manage-data/environments.md

 ## Account and environment variables
 You can use variables to set global values to use across your workflows and layouts.
 Variables can be defined at the account-level in Knock, meaning they apply across all workflows, or can be defined/overridden at the environment-level.
 When a variable is defined, it is available under the `vars` namespace in any notification templates where you want to use it.

+You can set account-level variables in the settings page of the Knock dashboard.
+You can set environment-level variables under the developers page of a given environment within the Knock dashboard.